lupyuen/lupyuen.github.io/src/dsi3.md

 [(Source)](https://gist.github.com/lupyuen/f1a02068aeb0785278c482116a4eedc7)

-Yep our Zig Test Program renders the __Test Pattern__ successfully on PinePhone's LCD Display! [(Like this)](https://lupyuen.github.io/images/dsi3-title.jpg)
+Yep our Zig Test Program __renders the Test Pattern__ successfully on PinePhone's LCD Display! [(Like this)](https://lupyuen.github.io/images/dsi3-title.jpg)

 Which means the NuttX Kernel Driver for MIPI DSI is working OK!

-Here's the Test Log for our Zig Test Program running on NuttX and PinePhone...
+Here's the __Test Log__ for our Zig Test Program running on NuttX and PinePhone...

 -   [__"Test Log for NuttX MIPI DSI on PinePhone"__](https://gist.github.com/lupyuen/f1a02068aeb0785278c482116a4eedc7)

 ## Unit Testing

 _What about Unit Testing?
-Can we test the MIPI DSI / D-PHY Driver without other drivers?_
+Can we test the MIPI DSI Driver without Zig?_

 Yep!
 Our MIPI DSI Driver simply writes values to a bunch of A64 Hardware Registers, like so: [a64_mipi_dsi.c](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/dsi/arch/arm64/src/a64/a64_mipi_dsi.c#L633-L646)